kaiachain/kaia-agent-analytics/README.md

 - **Environment configuration**:
   - **Production mode** (default): Only shows info-level and above logs
   - **Development mode**: Shows all logs including debug-level for detailed troubleshooting

-- **Log rotation**: Logs are written to separate files:
-  - `logs/combined.log`: Contains all logs
-  - `logs/error.log`: Contains only error-level logs
+> **Note**: The file logging functionality (logs/combined.log and logs/error.log) is included in the code but is commented out by default.
+To enable file logging, uncomment the relevant section in `src/utils/logger.ts`.

 ### Environment Configuration

-By default, the application runs in production mode with minimal logging.
-The environment is controlled by the NODE_ENV variable:
+You can control the logging level with the NODE_ENV variable:

 ```bash
 # Production mode (default if not specified)